chrisgrieser/pdf-annotation-extractor-alfred/README.md

 Alfred Workflow that does pretty much what the name says.

 ---
-⚠️⚠️⚠️⚠️
+**⚠️⚠️⚠️⚠️
-The documentation and the version uploaded here are out of date – I have done a complete overhaul of how this workflow works for version 3.0 which autoamtes even further things, prepends YAML headers, and works purely with **Pandoc citations**.
+The documentation and the version uploaded here are out of date – I have done a complete overhaul of how this workflow works.
+Version 3.0 will automate even more things, prepend YAML headers, and will work purely with *Pandoc citations*.
 I will release 3.0 with documentation when I have the time.
-You can watch the releases to be notified, and use version 2.0 which works with more manual input and with APA-style citations instead of Pandoc citations until then.
+You can watch the releases to be notified, and use version 2.0 which works with more manual input as well as APA-style citations instead of Pandoc citations until then.
-⚠️⚠️⚠️⚠️
+⚠️⚠️⚠️⚠️**

 ---